dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%codeblock%}
 router.get('homeController').connectOutlet 'bottombar', 'bottombar'
 {%endcodeblock%}
-The above line accesses the homeController via the router, and then calls **connectOutlet** which will connect an outlet named **bottombar** with a controller/view pair named BottombarView and BottombarController.
+The above line accesses the homeController via the router, and then call **connectOutlet** which will connect an outlet named **bottombar** with a controller/view pair named BottombarView and BottombarController.
 And so we could go on into finer more maintainable detail

 And this is what the page looks like in the browser
 {%img /images/ember/home.png%}